What is Embedded Business Intelligence (EBI) – Steps & Tools

 Conclusion

-Embedded BI is quickly becoming the standard for data analysis in businesses.
+Embedded Business Intelligence is quickly becoming the standard for data analysis in businesses.
 It is because it offers many advantages over traditional business intelligence, including increased adoption, data-driven decision-making, self-service reporting, and improved efficiency and productivity.

 If you’re looking for an embedded BI solution for your business, consider Bold BI, MicroStrategy, Tableau, QlikView, and Oracle BI.